droglenc/NCMTH207/resources/Syllabus-Current.md

 <br>

 The course is composed of daily modules (see link in upper-right) of material.
-Below describes a general format of instruction that you should follow for each module.
+The following is a general workflow that will be followed for each module.

-1. **Prepare Module Material** -- Each module has a reading that describes the major concepts of the module.
-These readings are detailed and derived from my lecture notes from past years.
+1. **Prepare Module Material** -- A detailed reading derived from my past lectures notes describes the major concepts of each module.
 I have worked very hard to make these readings short and readable, but some concepts in this course are subtle and required extensive explanation.
 As appropriate I have added visuals to explain concepts and highlighted key definitions and concepts in boxes. **You need to engage thoroughly with these readings**.
-By this, I mean that you need to be focused (i.e., not distracted) while reading and you need to think about concepts that don't make sense to you after your first read. **A cursory readings likely will not be adequate.** Here are [some quick tips for how to read a math textbook](https://www.macalester.edu/max/math-econ-119/howtoread/){:target="_blank"}.[^ReadMath]<br><br>Each module has "reading questions" to guide your reading (see ["Model Types"](../modules/ModelTypes){:target="_blank"} as an example).
+By this, I mean that you need to be focused (i.e., not distracted) while reading and you need to think hard about concepts that don't make sense to you after your first read. **A cursory reading likely will not be adequate.** Here are [some quick tips for how to read a math textbook](https://www.macalester.edu/max/math-econ-119/howtoread/){:target="_blank"}.[^ReadMath]<br><br>A "Reading Guide" is provided for each module's reading.
+You should prepare preferably (neatly) **hand-written**,[^WriteNotType] answers to the guide questions.
 Please ask questions you have about the reading on the "Class Preparation Reading Questions" Teams channel or during help hours ([quick links on class homepage](../){:target="_blank"}).
-Your preferably (neatly) **hand-written**,[^WriteNotType] answers will be turned in via GradeScope ([quick link on class homepage](../){:target="_blank"}) **by 1100 am on the day that the module is covered in class** (see [Dates page](Dates-Current.html)).
+Your "Reading Guide" answers will be turned in via GradeScope ([quick link on class homepage](../){:target="_blank"}) **by 1100 am on the day that the module is covered in class** (see [Dates page](Dates-Current.html)).
 The "assignment" on Gradescope will have the module name and "-- prep" suffix.
 I will grade your answers according to the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">